den-materials/advanced-debugging/README.md

 ![angela](http://static.tvtome.com/images/genie_images/news_hub/uploaded/thekaitlingnews138265621470/Angela.png)

-When you add a new candy to your list, you *should* be able to verify it's stored correctly in at least two ways:
+When you click a candy name and edit it in the user interface, you *should* be able to verify it's stored correctly in at least two ways:

 1. connect directly to your DB via the Mongo CLI
 2. throw a breakpoint in the callback in your Node-Code